-While it’s a bit of a drive from the Sunshine Coast (~350km), the scenery and hiking opportunities at Girraween make it a fabulous camping destination for a few days.
+While it’s a bit of a drive from the Sunshine Coast (about 350km), the scenery and hiking opportunities at Girraween make it a fabulous camping destination for a few days.

 There are two developed campgrounds at Girraween.
-Both cater to similar numbers of campers: Castle Rock is more of an open space camping area while Bald Rock Creek has somewhat secluded sites in a forest setting.
+Both cater to similar numbers of campers: Castle Rock is more of an open space camping area while Bald Rock Creek has a few more secluded sites in a forest setting.

-We camped at the Castle Rock campground for a couple of nights just after Easter but still during school holidays.
+We camped at the Castle Rock camping area for a couple of nights just after Easter but still during school holidays.
 Amazingly, it wasn’t anywhere near as packed as I had expected.
 Nice!

 It’s not a bad campground but it’s also not the most fantastic spot you’ll ever camp at.

-What makes Castle Rock campground – or Bald Rock Creek for that matter – a good spot is that you’re really close to many of the hiking trails at Girraween.
+What makes either camping area good spots is that you’re really close to many of the hiking trails at Girraween.
 If you want to explore the northern and southern trails in the park, you won’t have to get in your car at all.
 They’re all right there just outside your tent.

 The national park and the campgrounds are also packed with wildlife, and a bunch of kangaroos seems to be living right next to the amenities block.
 The grass did look rather juicy…

-Whilst you have to pre-book your site (as everywhere in Queensland’s national parks now), there are no designated sites.
+Whilst you have to pre-book your site, there are no designated tent sites.
 It’s pretty much on a first come/first serve basis that you’ll score a good site.

-PROS: Easily accessible (2WD); clean, flush toilets (!); hot showers without timer (!!
-Is that why there are now water restrictions??); close to the southern walking tracks and not far from the northern trails; lots of wildlife; most sites are relatively flat and/or have tent platforms
+PROS: Easily accessible (2WD); clean, flush toilets (!); hot showers without timer; close to the southern walking tracks and not far from the northern trails; lots of wildlife; most sites are relatively flat and/or have tent platforms